DharaniGopal/RNJ_React_Learning/Ep1/Theory.md

 	Ans:HMR- It is used to update the changes in the project without refreshing the page in domains like chrome.
 Parcel uses parcel-cache to execute this.

 ● - List down your favourite 5 superpowers of Parcel and describe any 3 of them in your own words.
-	Ans:Image optimization - Parcel is used in images to execute in project Minifing - minimising the size of the application for faster execution Compresing - compressing the files to make it lite weighted.
+	Ans:Image optimization - Parcel is used in images to execute in project, Minifing - minimising the size of the application for faster execution, Compresing - compressing the files to make it lite weighted, Bunduling ,
-	Bunduling
-	https
+	https.

 ● - What is `.gitignore`?
 What should we add and not add into it?
 	Ans:It is a file used to add the file names.
 Which are not needed to push into the git repository.